Akvishu/SpringBoot-Application/README.md

 3- Apllication is up please by visiting url :
-  >> "http://localhost:8080/h2-ui"  to access in memory database call this url And see the login credentials in project "Application.properties" file
+  >> "http://localhost:8080/h2-ui"  to access in memory database call this url And see the login credentials in project "Application.properties" file from "Employee-Rest-API\src\main\resources\application.properties" source.

   PostMapping >> "http://localhost:8080/api/employees" Run this url in Postman with Post method to add new employee GetMapping >> "http://localhost:8080/api/employees" Run this url in Postman with Get method to see all the employees details